Matomo

 Age 55 $141.00 $781.00 $0.00 $250,000.00 $78,000.00 $525,000.00

 As shown in the table above, term life insurance is the most affordable way to purchase a $250k life insurance policy.
-The proper mix of whole life insurance and term life insurance will be beneficial for most people when mapping out a financial strategy.
+However, the proper mix of whole life insurance and term life insurance will be beneficial for most people when mapping out a financial strategy.

-There are three primary items that will affect your rate no matter which type of life insurance you purchase:
+Three primary factors will affect your rate regardless of the type of life insurance you purchase:

-Based on this, it makes better financial sense to purchase life insurance when you are younger and healthier instead of waiting.
-Your life insurance rates will never be as cheap as they are when you are young.
-If you choose to buy a $250k whole life insurance policy, your rates are locked in forever, and your cash value has more time to grow.
+Based on this, it makes better financial sense to purchase life insurance when you are younger and healthier.
+Your life insurance rates will never be as low as they are when you are young.
+If you choose a $250k whole life insurance policy, your rates are locked in forever, and your cash value has more time to grow.

 Optional Riders for $250k Life Insurance Policies

-Most life insurance companies offer a handful of optional riders that you can add to your $250,000 life insurance policy to expand your coverage and add living benefits.
-Some of these riders can make a huge difference when life events happen that could be financially devastating.
+Many life insurance companies offer optional riders that can expand your coverage and add living benefits.
+These riders can make a huge difference when life events happen that could be financially devastating.

 Accelerated Death Benefit

-This is one of the most important riders to consider, and in fact, many insurance companies include this benefit in the core coverage of the policy.
-The accelerated death benefit provides for the insurer to advance the insured a large percentage of the death benefit if he or she is diagnosed with a chronic or critical illness.
-The advance you receive is intended to help with expensive medical costs and other life-ending expenses while you are still alive.
+This rider provides for the insurer to advance the insured a large percentage of the death benefit if diagnosed with a chronic or critical illness.
+The advance is intended to help with expensive medical costs and other life-ending expenses while the insured is still alive.

 Accidental Death Benefit

-This rider provides for the insurance company to pay an additional amount that you select over and above the policy face amount if your death is the result of a covered accident.
-The cost of this additional insurance is very inexpensive and should always be considered.
+This rider provides additional coverage over the policy face amount if death results from a covered accident.
+The cost is very inexpensive and should be considered.

 Children’s Term Rider

-The children’s term rider allows the applicant to add and insure all dependent children on the policy, including any children born after the policy is issued.
-The children’s coverage will expire between the ages of 18 to 25.
-These riders are usually convertible to a whole life insurance policy up to 5 times the original amount.
+This rider allows the applicant to add and insure all dependent children on the policy, including any children born after the policy is issued.
+The coverage expires between the ages of 18 to 25 and is usually convertible to a whole life insurance policy up to five times the original amount.

 Waiver of Premium